Baricitinib

 Creatinine

-Baricitinib induced a mean increase in serum creatinine levels of 3.8 µmol/L after two weeks of treatment, as compared to placebo, which remained stable thereafter during up to 104 weeks of treatment.
+In clinical trials, baricitinib induced a mean increase in serum creatinine levels of 3.8 μmol/L after two weeks of treatment, which remained stable thereafter.
 This may be due to inhibition of creatinine secretion by baricitinib in the renal tubules.
-Consequently, estimates of the glomerular filtration rate based on serum creatinine may be slightly reduced, without actual loss of renal function or the occurrence of renal adverse events.
+Consequently, estimates of the glomerular filtration rate based on serum creatinine may be slightly reduced, without actual loss of renal function or the occurrence of renal adverse reactions.
+In alopecia areata, mean serum creatinine continued to increase up to week 52.
+In atopic dermatitis and alopecia areata, baricitinib was associated with a decrease in cystatin C (also used to estimate glomerular filtration rate) at week 4, with no further decreases thereafter.

 Pharmacokinetic properties